 Do you have any questions about Telecom, FinTech or their new enablers i.e AI, Machine Learning, Data Science or Big Data Analytics?
 Leave a question in a comment section or ask via email.
 Will try best to answer it.

 Sign-tConclusions: What are the implications of this war?
 Is it going to change the world (unlikely), be a significant “win”, be a nice hack, or simply serve as a road sign indicating that this path is “UNKNOWN”?
-Which system is useful and needed for the business considering the market you operate and synchronised with your strategies and goals.
-While mobile payment announcements from various smartphone makers are growing in frequency, still too much unknown & doubtful thoughts that such services will drive much interest in buying the smartphones that support it.
-Countries that prefer cash as their main form of payments, it might be more difficult for mobile payment to set ground.
+Which system is useful and needed for the business considering the market in which you operate and synchronized with your strategies and goals?
+While mobile payment announcements from various smartphone makers are growing in frequency, there are still too many unknown and doubtful thoughts that such services will drive much interest in buying the smartphones that support them.
+In countries that prefer cash as their main form of payment, it might be more difficult for mobile payments to gain ground.

 Excellent post and you are creating free resource wuth very good and informative info